determined-ai/determined/docs/training/apis-howto/api-pytorch-trainer-ug.rst

 ==========================

-PyTorch Trainer accepts a test_mode parameter which, if true, trains and validates your training code for only one batch, then exits.
+PyTorch Trainer accepts a test_mode parameter which, if true, trains and validates your training code for only one batch, checkpoints, then exits.
 This is helpful for debugging code or writing automated tests around your model code.

 .. code:: python